Plug Power Inc. (PLUG) Shares Decline Despite Market Challenges

 PLUG’s Market Performance

-PLUG’s stock has seen a 6.73% increase for the week, with a -8.03% drop in the past month and a -43.72% fall in the past quarter.
-The volatility ratio for the week is 7.29%, and the volatility levels for the past 30 days are at 6.23% for Plug Power Inc. The simple moving average for the past 20 days is -1.29% for PLUG’s stock, with a -48.80% simple moving average for the past 200 days.
+PLUG’s stock has seen a 2.06% increase for the week, with a -4.10% drop in the past month and a -38.41% fall in the past quarter.
+The volatility ratio for the week is 6.87%, and the volatility levels for the past 30 days are at 6.75% for Plug Power Inc. The simple moving average for the last 20 days is 1.63% for PLUG stock, with a simple moving average of -46.03% for the last 200 days.

 Stock Fundamentals for PLUG